 The rate limit is a protective measure, so when it triggers, it generally suggests the queries themselves could be reduced.
 Optimally, normal peak traffic on a site does not come close to the per-application default limit.

 The first efforts to manage a rate limit situation is to look at the queries for opportunities to reduce the frequency.
-This may be realized by higher level changes such as ensuring that each page is being cached in page cache at the edge, or object caching of the search results themselves.
+This may be realized by higher level changes such as ensuring that each page is being cached in page cache at the edge, or normalization and object caching of the search results themselves.

 One standard recommended option for reducing the frequency of ES requests is to implement caching layers.
 Use the WordPress object cache to store successful results for a period of time, and use those instead of always making a request to VIP Search.
 We have sample code that works well with both DB queries and ES queries, and there are many good techniques that can be used to provide caching and invalidation.

-Regardless of whether queries are sent to ES or MySQL, continually changing query arguments result in excess resource use and contribute to poor performance.
+Regardless of whether queries are sent to Elasticsearch or MySQL, continually changing query arguments result in excess resource use and contribute to poor performance.
 This can be resolved by making changes to the PHP code.

 One way to account for this is to round the dates up to the closest day, hour, or minute.
 Your results may contain more items than needed; for example, if you have an events page and you wish to show only events starting in the future, round down to the current hour (or day), and then as the page is built, use the actual start times from the post data or post metadata to decide whether to show an event.